withastro/starlight/docs/src/content/docs/reference/overrides.md

 **Type:** `string`

-The unique ID for this page based on the content filename.
+The slug for this page or the unique ID for this page based on the content filename if using the [`legacy.collections`](https://docs.astro.build/en/reference/legacy-flags/#collections) flag.

 #### `isFallback`